samesystem/graphql_rails/docs/README.md

   resources :users

   # if you want custom queries or mutation
-  query 'searchLogs', to: 'logs#search' # redirects request to LogsController mutation 'changeUserPassword', to: 'users#change_password' end
+  query 'searchLogs', to: 'logs#search' # action is handled by LogsController#search end
 ```

+See [Routes docs](components/routes.md) for more info.

 ### Define your Graphql model